devanshdwivedipec/Impledge/README.md

 <br>
 5- Open Solution.Java File
 <br>
-6- Download the input files and select the same path where the files are downloaded in your system to execute the file : ~ EXAMPLE : "D:\\Solution\\src\\Input_02.txt"
+6- Download the input files and select the same path where the files are downloaded in your system to execute the file as input: ~ EXAMPLE : "D:\\Solution\\src\\Input_02.txt"

 ### Overview